Skip to content

 0.75 / 2

-The company reports that it has a firefighting team to monitor fire incidents daily.
+The company reports that its plantations have firefighting teams on the ground to monitor fire incidents on a daily basis.
 Further, it has also installed a weather station at the Hevecam plantation for close monitoring of weather and conducts firefighting training activities to maintain the preparedness of its team against fires.
 Evidence is not externally verified.

 • Y